aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 ==========================

 Documentation can come in the form of wiki pages, docstrings, blog posts, articles, etc. Even a minor typo fix is welcomed.
+A start can be given with `wiki <https://github.com/nexB/scancode-toolkit/wiki>`_ pages.

 Development